Highest Debt to Equity Ratio in the Property & Casualty Insurance Industry Detected in Shares of Kingsway Financial Services Inc (KFS, MBI, HCI, TIPT, AMBC) | Comtex SmarTrend

 Below are the three companies in the Property & Casualty Insurance industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Kingsway Financial Services Inc ranks highest with a a debt to equity ratio of 629.5.
-Mbia Inc is next with a a debt to equity ratio of 228.1.
+Following is Mbia Inc with a a debt to equity ratio of 228.1.
 Hci Group Inc ranks third highest with a a debt to equity ratio of 122.6.

 Tiptree Inc follows with a a debt to equity ratio of 115.3, and Ambac Financial rounds out the top five with a a debt to equity ratio of 71.8.